TradrAPI/CRDs-catalog/README.md

 Run `task init` to bootstrap the project.

 Ensure you're **connected to a non-production cluster** then run `task crd-extract` to update the CRD files.

+### !
+For MacOS users

+To correctly extract the CRDs, you need to install `bash` using `brew install bash`.
+Since Mac's default won't allow declaring associative arrays with `declare -A`.